 Like I said, though, this was the SECOND series of 2018 that dragged a character into a video game world.
-To be fair, it was the better of the two.
+It was the better of the two.
 Too bad it wasn’t fantastically better.
-There was nothing about HNSDL that caused it to stand out aside from it being an above average ecchi anime.
+Nothing about HNSDL caused it to stand out aside from it being an above-average ecchi anime.

 I liked this one, but I can understand it if someone told me they weren’t willing to give it a try.
 Some genres aren’t for everyone, and nowhere is that more the case than with what this series was.

 Assuming you do get past that initial barrier, then this show should manage to not cause you to regret your decision.

 This series had a strong focus on its plot and characters.
 Everything was a lot deeper than surface level.
 Thanks to that, this show was able to be a solid fantasy adventure that happened to have a heavy dash of fanservice.

 If that sounds interesting to you, then I would definitely recommend How Not to Summon a Demon Lord.

 But these are just my thoughts.
 What are yours?
 Have you seen this show?
 What would be your advice concerning How Not to Summon a Demon Lord?
 Leave a comment down below because I would love to hear what you have to say.

 If you liked what you have read, be sure to follow Anime Hajime on our social media sites so that you never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.

 Additionally, if you wish to add your voice to Anime Hajime, why not consider writing for us?
 If you would like to contribute, check out our Write For Anime Hajime page.
 We welcome your style.

 For Anime Hajime, I’m Odyssey, and I’ll see you next time.